EmployeeIssues.comU.S. Employee Rights in Plain English

 Like many benefits that employers have traditionally provided, providing bereavement leave is voluntary in the absence of employment contracts that dictate otherwise, such as collective bargaining agreements.

 Because providing employee bereavement leave is voluntary for employers, they may set conditions and restrictions.
-For example, employers may determine for whose funerals employees may take bereavement leave (e.g., for immediate family members only) and whether or not to pay employees for their time off from work.
+For example, employers may determine for whose funerals employees may take bereavement leave, such as for immediate family members only, and whether or not to pay employees for their time off from work.
+Employers often pay salaried employees while they're on bereavement leave, but they might not pay hourly employees.

-Employers typically document such "rules" in policy manuals that they make available to employees.
+Employers typically document the "rules" in policy manuals that they make available to employees.
 Many states consider employment-related policy manuals to be binding, implied contracts between employers and their employees.

 Subsequently, if your employer does provide a bereavement leave benefit per documented policy to the class of employees of which you are a part, then you are likely to be "legally" entitled to take it if you follow the rules.